openhab/openhab-addons/addons/binding/org.openhab.binding.amazondashbutton/README.md

 # Amazon Dash Button Binding

 The [Amazon Dash Button](https://www.amazon.com/Dash-Buttons/b?node=10667898011) is a cheap and small Wi-Fi connected device to order products from Amazon with the simple press of a button.
-This Bindings allows to integrate Dash Buttons into your home automation setup.
+This Binding allows to integrate Dash Buttons into your home automation setup.

-The Binding code is inspired by [github.com/hortinstein/node-dash-button](https://github.com/hortinstein/node-dash-button).
+The Binding code is inspired by [hortinstein/node-dash-button](https://github.com/hortinstein/node-dash-button).

+**Warning:**
+The Dash Button will try to contact the Amazon servers every time the button is pressed.
+This might not be in line with your privacy preferences but can be prevented.
+Please refer to the ["Preventing Communication with Amazon Servers"](#no-phonehome) section for details.

 ## Prerequisites

 The Binding uses [Pcap4J](https://www.pcap4j.org/) in order to capture `ARP` and `BOOTP` requests send by the Amazon Dash Button.
+Buttons will hence only be usable within the same network as your openHAB instance.

 Start with installing libpcap (for Mac/Linux/UNIX) or WinPcap (for Windows) on your computer.
 They are native libraries that power the core functionalities of Pcap4J.